lithnet/access-manager-docs/docs/configuration/Setting-up-the-AMS-directory.md

 The following guide outlines the steps required to enable the AMS directory service.

 ## Step 1: Enable API support
 From the `Server configuration/service host` page, tick `Enable the Access manager API`, and specify the host name clients will use to connect to the server.
-This must match the DNS name in the certificate, or clients will be unable to connect.
+This must match the DNS name in the active TLS/SSL certificate, or clients will be unable to connect.

 <img src="../images/ui-page-service-host.png" >

-## Step 2: Select device registration mode
+## Step 2: Enable device registration modes
 From the `Directory configuration/Access Manager Directory` page, select mechanisms by which devices will register with the AMS server.
 You can use registration keys deployed at installation time to the devices, and Windows 10 and higher devices joined or registered with Azure AD, can use Azure AD authentication to register.

 <img src="../images/ui-page-access-manager-directory.png" >